spettersson/splunk4patientprivacy/data_onboarding_guide.md

 ### **What is a Sourcetype?**

-A [sourcetype](https://docs.splunk.com/Splexicon:Sourcetype) instructs Splunk how to perform index-time processing, specifically by determining:
+A [sourcetype](https://docs.splunk.com/Splexicon:Sourcetype) is metadata which instructs Splunk how to perform index-time processing, specifically by determining:

 - How log entries are broken into individual events
 - How the timestamp is identified, extracted and assigned to each individual event

-In addition, a sourcetype also influences search-time processing, helping Splunk structure logs (which become "events" once indexed) to ease filtering, correlation, and analysis.
-For a deeper dive into search-time processing and exactly what normalization means, see the "Normalization of Application Data" section.
+In addition, a sourcetype also influences search-time processing, helping Splunk structure and normalize logs (which is referred to as "events" once indexed) to ease filtering, correlation, and analysis.
+For a deeper dive into search-time processing and exactly what this means, see the "Normalization of Application Data" section.

-Not only this, it also
+Not only this, sourcetypes also enable efficient searching and retrieval of events, allowing users to quickly filter and analyze specific data sources or subsets.

 ### **How is a Sourcetype Created and Assigned to the Right Logs?**